ssaaya/ssaaya.github.io/essays/CheckpointAssignment3.md

 labels:
     -Checkpoint Assignment 3
 ---
-This is the link to my powerpoint screencast, where I go over the checkpoint questions[here]https://youtu.be/ztiVhYo_Lv0 .
+This is the link to my powerpoint screencast, where I go over the checkpoint questions [here](https://youtu.be/ztiVhYo_Lv0).